suchm/MS-CSV-Converter/README.md

 1. Upload the MS-CSV-Converter repo to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Upload the csv file you want to convert to the server e.g use the format from the example template
+3. Upload the csv file you want to convert to the server e.g use the format from the example template.
-4. Enter the following shortcode to the page you want the HTML table of converted data to appear:
+4. Add the following shortcode to the page the HTML table of converted data should appear on:

 `[csv_converter class="{class_name}" url="{url}" header="true" group="true"]`

 Attributes:
 ```
-class:  Adds a class to the table element.
+**class**:  Adds a class to the table element.
-url:    The https file path of where the .csv file is located.
+**url**:    The https file path of where the .csv file is located.
-header: If true if formats the titles of the table, otherwise they will add same format as theother data elements.
+**header**: If true the first line of data is formatted as titles, otherwise the standard formatting is used.
-group:  If true it will format the group elements in the table.
+**group**:  If true the second line of data is formatted as group elements, otherwise the standard formatting is used.
 ```
 You should now be all set!